Overlay

 2. Obsess Over Customer Satisfaction

 Think about a founder’s first customers.
 That founder works tirelessly to create the best experiences and foster the most meaningful relationships with those customers – because they are key to the businesses’ success moving forward.
 Every customer should be approached with this kind of intent.
 As businesses grow their customer bases, it’s easy to lose sight of customer satisfaction.
 But it still matters – and arguably, even more.
-Your customers have the chance to be you biggest advocates or your largest hurdles.
+Your customers have the chance to be your biggest advocates or your largest hurdles.
 Obsess over their experiences, and grow a brand that people will continue to love.

 3. Foster Loyal and Energized Employees